 "I think that theology is the theory of everything, because God is the ground of everything.
 It seems perfectly clear to me that science does not answer every question, and, therefore, we have to seek other insights as well. ... the beautiful equatinos and deep intelligibility of the physical world are understood as being a reflection of the mind of God.
 Theology really does have a 'scope' that enables it to be an integrating discipline."

-When Jesus used the word Kingdom in a way that leaves one wondering what exactly he meant.
+One would expect the phrase "kingdom of God" to mean Theocracy, as existed in Genesis before the fall, and in Israel before the Kings.
+But Jesus used the word Kingdom in a way that leaves one wondering what exactly he meant; how can the kingdom of God be "near", in other words, not quite present?
 The Lord's Prayer gives us a clue: "yours be the kingdom" seems to be about yielding to God's authority.
 It seems likely that when he spoke about God's kingdom being near (for example, Mark 1:15) he meant that people were close to the point of allowing God his rightful place in their lives, which makes available his power to help (for example, Matthew 12:28).
 The Kingdom means God's rule[42 p.72].
 The words in the original are malkuth or basileia, both feminine abstract nouns, which mean "reign" rather than something concrete like a kingdom.

-"Jews understood the phrase 'kingdom of God' to mean a dtate of accepting God as king of your life." .
+"Jews understood the phrase 'kingdom of God' to mean a state of accepting God as king of your life." .

 In Aramaic the words for Lamb and Servant are the same talya.